sethrylan/jVistA/readme.md

+### jVistA

-jVista, version 1.0 beta, is a Java version of the MDO version of the Delphi RPC Broker.
+jVistA is a Java version of the MDO version of the Delphi RPC Broker.
 It offers basic RPC connectivity to a single VistA system.
 Unlike MDO, it has no multi-site functionality, nor can it visit Vista systems.
 There must be a logged in user.
 It can connect,